-The transformation \eq{eq:gauge} can be viewed as a gauge transformation and, by general covariance, cannot have measurable effects.
+The transformation \eq{eq:gauge} can be viewed as a gauge transformation (with $\xi^\mu$ being the gauge field) and, by general covariance, cannot have measurable effects.
 Thus, the physical, gauge-invariant, part of $\smash{h^{\alpha\beta}}$ is defined only up to the Lie derivative of $g^{\alpha\beta}$ along an arbitrary vector field, which is encoded by four functions (in a four-dimensional spacetime).
 Because the symmetric tensor $\smash{h^{\alpha\beta}}$ is encoded by ten functions, this leaves room for six gauge-invariant degrees of freedom.